Contact us Start a Trial

 Linting

-Sigasi checks your code for common errors and style violations as you type.
+Sigasi checks your code for common errors, potential issues, style violations, and more as you type.
 This process is called linting.
 Many linting rule violations also offer a Quick Fix, allowing you to fix the issue with a simple click.
+Sigasi also contains linting rules for specific technology, such as UVM, as well as functional safety rules such as DO-254 and STARC.

 Problems view